 By shopping around it's possible to get driver cover for the equivalent of a couple of pounds per day.
 The driver insurance is one that offers good value and sufficient cover for your needs, without too large an excess.

-Having a car with is the type of car you drive, with the car’s speed, security features, and value all playing a big part – read our guide to the cheapest cars to insure to find out which cars attract the cheapest insurance premiums.
+Having a car is the type of car you drive, with the car’s speed, security features, and value all playing a big part – read our guide to the cheapest cars to find out which cars attract the cheapest insurance premiums.

 This will result in a cheaper monthly premium.
 Before you take out car insurance make sure you can afford any voluntary excess.
 This excess is in addition to the compulsory excess set by your insurance provider.
 This is what you would have to pay if you ever have to claim.